 - a pinch of black pepper

-- Cut the top green part off the eggplants.
-Then cut both eggplants in half lengthwise.
-Put all 4 halves on a baking tray so that the cut side is facing up.
+- Cut the top green part off the aubergines.
+Then cut each aubergine in half lengthwise.
+Put all 6 halves on a baking tray so that the cut side is facing up.
 Brush the top side with a little bit of olive oil.
 Roast them at 180 °C for 40 min.

 - When the roasting is done, take them out and let them cool a little bit.
 Then scoop the flesh out with a spoon, discard the skin (do not skip this step as it makes all of the difference in taste).
-Put flesh of the eggplants into a blender.
+Put flesh of the aubergines into a blender.

 - Put the other ingredients into a blender too and mix together well.

-- You can serve baba ganoush as a snack with some vegetables (carrots, cucumbers, peppers, radishes, olives), as part of a meze with other dishes (tabbouleh, fattoush, hummus, falafel, pita bread) or spread it on a piece of bread.
+- You can serve baba ganoush as a snack with some vegetables (carrots, cucumbers, peppers, radishes, olives), as part of a Lebanese meze with other dishes (tabbouleh, fattoush, hummus, falafel balls, pita bread, tahini sauce, tahini and carob molasses) or spread it on a bread.